-Cheap doesn’t have to mean low quality – so here we take a look at some great low-cost tube amps that deliver those smooth valve tones without breaking the budget - updated for 2014.
+Cheap doesn’t have to mean low quality – so here we take a look at the best cheap tube amps that deliver great

 A good place to start is with Bugera

 The Bugera BC15 is a great tube amp for beginners – for less than $110 you get a real 15 Watt amp with an 8″ speaker using a 12AX7 Valve.
 It also has a headphone out so you can practice quietly at the same time you have the valve cranked up.

 More experienced players will be drawn to Bugera’s V range.
 The best of the cheap end is the Bugera V5 – as the name implies it’s a 5 Watt tube amp.
 This is a step up from the BC15, with a range of more advanced features including a built in 3-way power attenuator which lets you drive its 12AX7 valve hard even at low volumes – you can run it at 5, 1 or 0.1 Watts.
 It also has built in Reverb and Tone controls.

 You can buy the Bugera V5 for under $250 at many online stores – here’s a link to the latest price and reviews at Sweetwater.com.

 The Bugera range has recently been expanded with the new Bugera T5 Infinium – it’s only an amp head so although it’s just under $200 you’ll need a cabinet to go with it.

 Although not exactly super cheap, an honorable mention goes to the Bugera V22 – it’s what we might call ‘reminiscent’ of old British tube amps, however it sells for far less than actual vintage amps – usually under $500 – here’s the price and latest reviews at Sweetwater.com.